Your Future Awaits

 Am I responsible for my own meals?

 With the exception of occasional meals during outings and life hacks, fellows are responsible for their own meals.
-To encourage community, fellows are asked to eat meals together often.
 Campus housing is equipped with a kitchen that includes pots, pans, dishes and utensils.
+The nearest grocery stores are approximately 10-15 minutes away by car.

 Where is my mail delivered?

-While you are at JAARS, you will use the following addresses:
+While you are at JAARS, you will use the following address for both packages and mail:

 Your Name